mpv-player/mpv/DOCS/man/options.rst

     The menu can also be reached at any time via the synthetic "Disc Menu" entry in the editions/titles list, or with ``discnav menu`` command.

+    Blu-ray discs whose menus are BD-J rather than HDMV additionally need a Java runtime and libbluray's BD-J jar (``libbluray-j2se-<version>.jar``). libbluray should be able to find them automatically, but their locations can also be overridden with the ``JAVA_HOME`` and ``LIBBLURAY_CP`` environment variables.

 ``--cdda-device=<path>``
     Specify the CD device for CDDA playback.
 The default device path depends on the OS.
 See the `OPTICAL DRIVES`_ section.